BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 less than 0 for destroying.
 You can also use the `notify` keyword to display messages to the player each time he updates amount of blocks, optionally with the notification interval after colon.

-This objective has two properties, `amount` and `left`.
-Amount is current amount of blocks in the objective, left is amount needed to complete the objective.
-Note that it may sometimes be negative!
+This objective has three properties: `amount`, `left` and `total`. `amount` is the amount of blocks already done, `left` is the amount of blocks still needed to complete the objective and `total` is the amount of blocks initially needed.
+Note that it follows the same rules as the amount argument, meaning that blocks to break are a negative number!

 !!! example
     ```YAML